These Four Stages of Commitment Explain How We Interact With The World Around Us

 Four Stages of Commitment

 It turns out, we humans go through four distinct stages along the commitment spectrum.
 And by understanding them, we can more effectively engage with ideas and relationships while also helping to more effectively lead others.
-Let’s start by exploring the first of the four stages, the survivor.
+I've come up with narrative names for each of the four stages to help bring them to life and make them more sticky.

 1 - Survive

-2 - Dream
+2 - Dream (Imagine)

 3 - Visioneer (Start)